murchandamus/bips/bip-update-process.md

 acceptable Licenses and their SPDX License Identifiers.

-__Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g. the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP draft was presented, or relevant discussion threads on other platforms.
+__Discussion__: The Discussion header is used to point the audience to relevant discussions of the BIP, e.g. the mailing list thread in which the idea for the BIP was discussed, a thread where a new version of the BIP was presented, or relevant discussion threads on other platforms.
 Entries take the format "yyyy-mm-dd: link", e.g.
 `2009-09-09: https://www.mail-archive.com/cryptography@metzdowd.com/msg10142.html`.